If you’ve ever sat down at your laptop and typed ‘What are these dark spots on my skin?’ into the search bar – you’re not alone.

 But is the sun the only culprit?
 Spoiler: there’s more to it than that.
 Age, genetics, hormones (such as in pregnancy), free radical damage from pollution and tobacco, and other factors such as underlying conditions, or types of medication can also cause skin discoloration.

 How do I get rid of dark spots on my skin?

-Firstly, you’ll want to visit your dermatologist to discuss the type of pigmentation you’re experiencing.
-Depending on the type, they may suggest in-clinic treatments, which can include chemical peels, laser treatment, or microdermabrasion.
+First off, it’s a great idea to visit your dermatologist to discuss the type of pigmentation you’re experiencing.
+Depending on the type, they may suggest in-clinic treatments, which can include chemical peels, laser treatments, or microdermabrasion.
 The most suitable treatment will vary depending on the appearance of dark spots, and your skin type.

-Vitamin C is a powerful antioxidant with the ability to neutralize free radicals – both from pollution and from UV radiation.
-What’s most interesting about vitamin C, though, in the treatment of dark spots, is that it has the ability to even skin tone and brighten the skin.
+A life-long skincare bestie, vitamin C is a powerful antioxidant with the ability to neutralize free radicals – from both pollution and UV rays.
+What’s most interesting about vitamin C, though, in the treatment of dark spots, is that it can help even skin tone and brighten the skin.